 Culturally safe, linguistically constructive and intellectual learning environments will only exist when teachers come halfway and do their share of learning in a very complex cross-cultural, cross-language learning environment.

-We are working to provide this training to teachers through mentoring packages, workshops and seminars, or in self-learning modules.
-Why Warriors has fifteen years of experience in teaching, language learning, cultural competency, community development/education and cross-cultural communication skilling.
+We are working to provide this training to teachers through mentoring packages, workshops and seminars, or with self-learning modules.
+Why Warriors has in our ranks over forty years of experience in teaching, language learning, cultural competency, community development/education and cross-cultural communication skilling.

 Sign up to our newsletters and receive the most up-to-date resources and training!